 6.22.2.1.
 Academic Warning

-When a student is placed on academic warning (or simply “warning”), he/she/they is given the next regular semester (fall or spring) to raise his/her/their term (semester) grade-point average (GPA) to 2.2 or higher or to raise his/her/their cumulative GPA to a level sufficient to be in academic good standing.
+When students are placed on academic warning (or simply “warning”), they are given the next regular semester (fall or spring) to raise their term (semester) grade-point average (GPA) to 2.2 or higher or to raise their cumulative GPA to a level sufficient to be in academic good standing.
 Students on warning should consult with a student success advisor to develop a plan and identify resources to assist them in returning to good standing.

 After a regular semester on warning, the following things may occur: